Pasu4/animdustry/README.md

 ## Procedures

 Procedures are used the same way as [API calls](#api-calls).
-They are placed as JSON files in the *procedures* folder.
+They are placed as JSON or Hjson files in the *procedures* folder.
 They are called by putting the name of the procedure into the *type* field.
 Parameters are passed the same way as well.
 An example of a procedure:

 ```json
 {